 Broadcasters on all three platforms can potentially earn through affiliate marketing.
 These are generally set up by each creator, not through the platform.

 The most popular affiliate program for streamers is through Amazon.
-A popular Twitch extension that allows streamers to promote Amazon products easily is the Amazon Blacksmith extension.
+All you have to do is set up the Amazon Blacksmith extension.
 All you need is an Amazon affiliate account, and you can set it up with your other extensions in your profile.
 Promote items that you use or are passionate about on your stream.

 You can also set up affiliate programs with unique products or software through their businesses (if applicable).
 When you use a new device or product, look into the company and see if they have a program available and what you need to do to be paid.
 You don’t want to overuse affiliates as it could put off your viewers, but a select few could bring you some extra income.